switschel/thin-edge.io/docs/src/understand/overview.md

 which are deployed on the main gateway device as well as the set of interconnected embedded devices that form the equipment.

 A typical thin-edge setup consists of the following components:
-- a local MQTT broker that is used as a message bus between all the components of the equipment
+- a **local MQTT broker** that is used as a message bus between all the components of the equipment
-- an MQTT bridge connection between the local message bus and the remote cloud end-point
+- an **MQTT bridge connection** between the local message bus and the remote cloud end-point
-- thin-edge (out-of-the-box) device management services which provide features such as monitoring, configuration and software management
+- **thin-edge (out-of-the-box) device management services** which provide features such as monitoring, configuration and software management
-- equipment-specific services that interact with the hardware that make the equipment, publishing the collected data and forwarding operation requests on the MQTT bus as well as abstracting various device specific protocols
+- **equipment-specific services** that interact with the hardware that make the equipment, publishing the collected data and forwarding operation requests on the MQTT bus as well as abstracting various device specific protocols
-- a cloud-specific service that maps the messages exchanged on the local bus with messages sent to or received from the cloud
+- **cloud-specific services** that map the messages exchanged on the local bus with messages sent to or received from clouds

-The first point to note is that all these software components can be provided by independent vendors: by the thin-edge open-source project, by the equipment maker, by the IoT application developer or even by cloud providers, hardware manufacturers and protocol implementors.
+The first point to note is that all these software components can be provided by independent vendors:
+- by the thin-edge open-source project,
+- by the equipment maker,
+- by the IoT application developer
+- or even by cloud providers, hardware manufacturers and protocol implementors.

 Their interoperability is based on:
 - ubiquitous protocols: JSON over MQTT and HTTP,
 - dynamic and loose inter-process communication with no constraint on programming tools nor software placement,